 * It makes the assumption that fixed and variable expenses will stay within the parameters that were used to calculate the breakeven point.

-* A fixed expense do not generally vary in relation to sales volume.
+* A fixed expense does not vary in relation to sales volume.
 Some examples of fixed expenses are things such as rent, utilities, insurance, and depreciation.

 * Variable expenses are the cost of goods sold and other costs of sales, such as direct labor and sales commissions.

 * Some costs may be part fixed and part variable.
-You will need to split these into separate categories based on your knowledge of your business.
+You will need to split these into separate categories based on your knowledge of your business.breakeven example

 * Calculate your gross profit percentage by dividing your net sales less your cost of goods sold by your net sales.
 Then divide your fixed costs by your gross profit percentage to arrive at breakeven.
 For example: If your fixed costs are $10,000 and your gross profit percentage is 25%.
 Your breakeven point is sales of $40,000 ($10,000 ÷ 25% = $40,000).